VPAC/superlinux/supercomputingwithlinux.md

 6.0 Alternative Job Submission Options
 6.1 Job Scripts with Shell Scripting
+6.2 Autogeneration PBS Scripts with sed and loops
-6.2 Autogenerating PBS Scripts with a Heredoc
+6.3 Autogenerating PBS Scripts with a Heredoc
-6.3 PBS Job Arrays, Dependencies, and Interactive Jobs
+6.4 PBS Job Arrays, Dependencies, and Interactive Jobs

 7.0 Command Summary and References
 7.1 Linux Commands